movestore/movestore.github.io/scheduled_runs.md

 <kbd><img src="files/output_email_api.png" width="750"></kbd>

 Note that there is an App that has been developed to modify the E-mail message of the scheduled runs based on results from the Workflow: the ["Email Alert"](https://www.moveapps.org/apps/browser/362b42c7-d7a2-4fa6-8d08-b3ddae002f9e) App.
 It creates a text file called `email_alert_text.txt` that will be automatically added to the text of the E-mail message.
 It allows, e.g. an alert message to be sent if a certain condition is fulfilled in the analysed data set.

+!\> Beware that changes of Animal names in your Movebank study will lead to errors in scheduled runs that include data download from Movebank.
+For solving this issue, go back to the Movebank App settings and reselect the correct Animals.